awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-container-services-deployments.md

 You can add up to 10 container entries in your deployment\.
 Each container entry has the following parameters that you can specify:

-![\[Deployment configuration of a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/container-service-deployment-config.png)
+![\[Deployment configuration of a container service in the Lightsail console\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/container-service-deployment-config.png)
 + **Container name** – Enter a name for the container\.
 All containers within a deployment must have unique names, and must contain only alphanumeric characters and hyphens\.
 A hyphen can separate words but it cannot be at the start or end of the name\.
 + **Source image** – Specify a source container image for the container\.
 You can specify container images from the following sources:
-  + A public registry, such as the Amazon ECR Public Gallery, Docker Hub, or some other public container image registry\.
-To specify a container image from Docker Hub, enter the name of the container image repository \(i\.e\., `nginx`\) or the name of the container image repository plus the version tag \(i\.e\., `nginx:latest`\) that you want to use\.
+  + A public registry, such as the Amazon ECR Public Gallery, or some other public container image registry\.

     For more information about Amazon ECR Public, see [What Is Amazon Elastic Container Registry Public?](https://docs.aws.amazon.com/AmazonECR/latest/public/what-is-ecr.html) in the *Amazon ECR Public User Guide*\.
-For more information about Docker Hub, see [Docker Hub Quickstart](https://docs.docker.com/docker-hub/) in the *Docker documentation*\.
-**Note**
-When you create your container service, you have the option to create an example deployment using an Nginx or Redis container image from Docker Hub\.
-Example deployments are pre\-configured to demonstrate how to launch a container on your service\.
   + Images pushed from your local machine to your container service\.
 To specify a stored image, choose **Choose stored image**, and then select the image that you want to use\.

     If you create container images on your local machine, you can push them to your container service to use them when creating a deployment\.
 For more information, see [Creating container images for your Amazon Lightsail container services](amazon-lightsail-creating-container-images.md) and [Pushing and managing container images on your Amazon Lightsail container services](amazon-lightsail-pushing-container-images.md)\.